Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 </div>

 Magical energy crackles and pops as tiny rifts in the Weave appear around a creature of your choice.
 At the end of each of your turns for the duration of this effect, make an Expertise attack against the affected creature.
-If you hit, teleport the affected creature up to 15 feet into an empty tile of your choice.
+If you hit, teleport the affected creature up to 3 tiles into an empty tile of your choice.

 ## Pattern of Empoweremnt